VelocitasImperium/Lynx-gt3/LynxGT3-guide.md

 ## 8.5 Final touches

-Once this is done, we can connect the shifter, clutch and GX12 connector cables to the PCB, then use **M4x10 countersunk screws** to join both parts together.
+Once this is done, we can connect the shifter, clutch and GX12 connector cables to the PCB.

-Now you can apply the encoder stickers and knobs using the **M4 grub** screws, same will be done with funky knobs (**M3 grub**)
+Now you can apply the (optional)encoder knobs using the **M4 grub** screws, same will be done with funky knobs (**M3 grub**)

 Finally fix the grips with the socket screws (Socket M4x8 and M4x16) (if you already inserted the rear M4x16mm Socket screws just cut a little hole with the exacto knife).